-The effects of the uneven economic recovery and the continuing financial and credit uncertainties may adversely impact our customers' future spending as well as pricing and payment for our services, thus negatively impacting our operations and growth.
+Economic conditions may adversely impact our customers' future spending as well as pricing and payment for our services, thus negatively impacting our operations and growth.

-While the economy has shown signs of improvement, sustainability of economic recovery remains uncertain.
-A slowing or stoppage in economic recovery may adversely impact the demand for our services and potentially result in depressed prices for our services and the delay or cancellation of projects.
-This makes it difficult to estimate our customers' requirements for our services and, therefore, adds uncertainty to customer demand.
-Increased uncertainty about the economy may cause a reduction in our customers' spending for our services and may also impact the ability of our customers to pay amounts owed, which could reduce our cash flow and adversely impact our debt or equity financing.
+Economic conditions may adversely impact the demand for our services and potentially result in depressed prices for our services and the delay or cancellation of projects.
+That may make it difficult to estimate our customers' requirements for our services and, therefore, add uncertainty to customer demand.
+Various economic factors and customers' confidence in future economic conditions may cause a reduction in our customers' spending for our services and may also impact the ability of our customers to pay amounts owed, which could reduce our cash flow and adversely impact our debt or equity financing.
 These events could have a material adverse effect on our operations and our ability to grow at historical levels.